Example: Measuring T1

 qubits = qubits[0:2]

 Now we create all the circuits.
-In each circuit, we do a PRX(pi), or X, then a delay operation, then measure all qubits.
-We create a circuit for each delay time we want on the time axis.
+In each circuit, we do a PRX($\pi$), or $X$, then a delay operation, then measure all qubits.
+Instead of creating a circuit for each delay time (old method), we now create a parametric circuit by defining a circuit generating function with delay being the main input variable.

 for qubit in qubits: